DomasB/notes/🤖 AI/Grossary/Feature Function.md

     return average_time_between_purchases

 ```
 In the above code snippet, the feature function takes as input a purchase history, which is a list of tuples containing the timestamp and amount of each purchase.
 The function first converts the purchase history to a pandas dataframe, then calculates the time between each purchase and the average time between purchases.
 The average time between purchases is returned as a feature value that can be used in a machine learning model.

-LLM Tags:  #ml #functionalprogramming #feature-engineering
-LLM Tags:  #pandas #data-frame #ml #timeintervals